SmartCommunityHealth/cm-webmap/README.md

 2. Install Geoserver
 3. Install PostgreSQL
 4. Install the webapp:
    a.
-Clone the repository at https://github.com/bhekanik/cadmapping
+Clone the repository at https://github.com/bhekanik/cm-webmap
    b. run npm install
-   b. run npm start
+   c. run npm start
-   c.
+   d.
 It should open http://localhost:3000/ in the browser automatically.
 Open it manually if it doesn't open automatically.
 The server supports hot reloading.

 NB: Accessing data from the WMS or a WFS servers will require you to disable CORS on your browser.